Bigdasgit/Zero-Injection/README.md

 We encourage you to cite our paper if you have used the code in your work.
 You can use the following BibTex citation:
 ```
 @inproceedings{hwa16,
-title={"Told You I Didn't Like It": Exploiting Uninteresting Items for Effective Collaborative Filtering},
+  title     = {"Told You I Didn't Like It": Exploiting Uninteresting Items for Effective Collaborative Filtering},
-author={Hwang, Won-Seok and Parc, Juan and Kim, Sang-Wook and Lee, Jongwuk and Lee, Dongwon},
+  author    = {Hwang, Won-Seok and Parc, Juan and Kim, Sang-Wook and Lee, Jongwuk and Lee, Dongwon},
-booktitle={2016 IEEE 32nd International Conference on Data Engineering},
+  booktitle = {2016 IEEE 32nd International Conference on Data Engineering},
-pages={349--360},
-year={2016},
-organization={IEEE}
+  pages     = {349--360},
+  year      = {2016}
 }
 ```